by Robert Wilkinson

 Today I’ll give you a bunch of the best of each of these birthday boys.
 Del, Noel, and Jeff each created magic in their own way, and influenced millions of others through their talent, styles, and excellence.

 First, the awesome voice of Del Shannon (December 30, 1934 – February 8, 1990).
-Though he had many hits, most don't remember him except for one great big one, the monster "Runaway."
+Though he had many hits, most don't remember him except for his iconic monster hit "Runaway."
 Another from 1987 at the "Spring Break Special," a said-to-be rare live performance of "Runaway."
 And from 1988, another live performance of "Runaway."

 Now for some more of his great hits for your enjoyment!
 Some of these have to buffer for a minute, but it's worth it!